Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Results

-These structural fluctuations have a direct impact on the electronic structure through electron–phonon interactions.
-To investigate this effect, we analyze the time-dependent behavior of the VBM and CBM by constructing histograms of their energy levels (Fig.\ref{band_edge_fluc}(a–c)), along with corresponding band gap distributions (Fig.\ref{band_edge_fluc}(d–f)).
-The data reveal a strong correlation between lattice dynamics and thermal fluctuations in the eigenvalues of the band-edge states.
-Across all compositions, the VBM exhibits greater temporal fluctuations than the CBM.
-The standard deviation of the VBM energy follows the trend: Ba$_3$NSb $>$ Ca$_3$NSb $>$ Sr$_3$NSb, which is consistent with the extent of intra-octahedral X–N bond length and angle fluctuations.
-In contrast, the CBM standard deviation follows the trend: Ca$_3$NSb $>$ Ba$_3$NSb $>$ Sr$_3$NSb, indicating a different sensitivity of the conduction band edge to local structural distortions.
+These thermally driven structural fluctuations directly influence the electronic structure through electron–phonon interactions.
+To quantify this effect, we analyze the instantaneous energies of the VBM and CBM along the AIMD trajectory, with statistical distributions shown in Fig.~\ref{band_edge_fluc}(a–d), together with the corresponding band gap histograms (Fig.~\ref{band_edge_fluc}(e–h)).
+The data reveal a clear correlation between lattice dynamics and temporal fluctuations of the band-edge eigenvalues.
+Across all four compositions, the VBM exhibits larger energy fluctuations than the CBM.
+The standard deviation of the VBM energy follows the trend: $\mathrm{Ba_3NSb_{hexa}}$ (0.0373) $>$ $\mathrm{Sr_3NSb_{hexa}}$ (0.0341) $>$ Ca$_3$NSb (0.0259) $>$ Sr$_3$NSb (0.0102), which mirrors the hierarchy of octahedral flexibility identified earlier.
+In contrast, the CBM fluctuations follow a distinct order: Ca$_3$NSb (0.0141) $>$ $\mathrm{Ba_3NSb_{hexa}}$ (0.0090) $>$ $\mathrm{Sr_3NSb_{hexa}}$ (0.0085) $>$ Sr$_3$NSb (0.0064), indicating a weaker and qualitatively different sensitivity of the conduction band edge to local structural distortions.

-Among the three systems, Sr$_3$NSb exhibits the narrowest energy distributions for both VBM and CBM, resulting in the smallest variation in the instantaneous band gap, with a minimum standard deviation of $\sigma = 0.0135$ eV (Fig.~\ref{band_edge_fluc}(e)).
-In comparison, Ca$_3$NSb and Ba$_3$NSb show larger band gap fluctuations, with standard deviations of approximately 0.0353 eV and 0.0388 eV, respectively.
-These results demonstrate that cation substitution strongly influences the structural dynamics, which in turn modulate the electronic band-edge energies.
-The reduced band-edge fluctuations observed in Sr$_3$NSb suggest weaker electron–phonon coupling and potentially lower nonradiative recombination rates relative to its Ca- and Ba-based counterparts.
+Among studied antiperovskites, Sr$_3$NSb exhibits the narrowest energy distributions for both VBM and CBM, resulting in the smallest variation of the instantaneous band gap with a standard deviation of $\sigma = 0.0135$ eV (Fig.~\ref{band_edge_fluc}(e)).
+In comparison, Ca$_3$NSb, $\mathrm{Sr_3NSb_{hexa}}$ and $\mathrm{Ba_3NSb_{hexa}}$ display significantly larger band gap fluctuations, with standard deviations of approximately 0.0353 eV, 0.0382 eV and 0.0385 eV, respectively.
+The suppressed band-edge fluctuations in Sr$_3$NSb point to comparatively weaker electron–phonon coupling and reduced nonradiative recombination losses at finite temperature.